The Killing Moon

 "The Killing Moon" is a song by the English rock band Echo & the Bunnymen.
-It was released on 20 January 1984 as the lead single from their fourth studio album, Ocean Rain (1984).
-It is one of the band's highest-charting hits, reaching number 9 in the UK Singles Chart, and often cited as the band's greatest song.
+It was released on 20 January 1984 by Korova as the lead single from their fourth studio album, Ocean Rain (1984).
+It is one of the band's highest-charting hits, reaching number 9 in the UK singles chart, and often cited as the band's greatest song.
 Ian McCulloch has said: "When I sing 'The Killing Moon', I know there isn't a band in the world who's got a song anywhere near that."

 In a retrospective review of the song, AllMusic journalist Stewart Mason wrote: "The smart use of strings amplifies the elegance of the tune, bringing both a musical richness and a sense of quiet dignity to the tune."

-The song appeared on the soundtrack to the 2001 science fiction film Donnie Darko.
+The song appeared on the soundtrack to the 2001 science fiction film Donnie Darko, and in the movie Gia (1998), starring Angelina Jolie.

 Lyrics

 According to the liner notes of Echo & the Bunnymen's box set Crystal Days: 1979–1999 (2001), Ian McCulloch woke up one morning with the phrase "fate up against your will" in mind.
-In a 2015 interview McCulloch said: "I love (the song) all the more because I didn’t pore over it for days on end.
+In a 2015 interview, McCulloch said: "I love (the song) all the more because I didn't pore over it for days on end.
 One morning, I just sat bolt upright in bed with this line in my head: 'Fate up against your will.
 Through the thick and thin.
 He will wait until you give yourself to him.'
-You don’t dream things like that and remember them.
-That’s why I’ve always half credited the lyric to God.
-It’s never happened before or since."
+You don't dream things like that and remember them.
+That's why I've always half credited the lyric to God.
+It's never happened before or since."
 McCulloch attributed the use of astronomical imagery in the song to a childhood interest in space.